 Delta’s main cabin offers a pitch between 31 and 33 inches, and comfort plus is at 34 inches.
 Those extra four inches can really make a difference in comfort on a long flight.

-In my opinion, it is much more worthwhile to upgrade from economy to premium when you are going to use that pitch eg overnight flights.
+In my opinion, upgrading from economy to premium is much more worthwhile when you are going to use that pitch eg overnight flights.

 The armrest between the seats is nice and wide in Delta’s Premium Economy.
 This does give more of a sense of privacy and room than in economy.